Easy gluten-free spice cake. Moist and tender. Perfect finished with cream cheese frosting.

 - Whisk together the dry ingredients.
 Take care to break up the brown sugar so there are no little lumps of it.

-- Add the eggs, oil, and milk.
+- Add the eggs, oil, and water.
 Whisk until a batter forms.
 Switch to a rubber spatula to ensure there’s no dry gluten-free flour hanging out in the bottom of the pan.

 - Spread batter into prepared pan.
 I like to make spice cake in a 9×13-inch pan.
 Instructions are included below for two rounds and cupcakes.